 Does Title IX mandate victims/survivors to report their assault to their school/to the police?

 No. Title IX allows each victim/survivor to make their own decision about whether or not to report an assault to the school and/or police.
-When a school receives information about a possible sexual assault or incident of Sexual Misconduct, it must provide the victim/survivor the option to notify law enforcement authorities, including on-campus and local police, to be assisted by campus authorities in notifying law enforcement authorities if the victim so chooses, and to decline to notify such authorities.
+When a school receives information about a possible sexual assault or incident of Sexual Harassment, it must provide the victim/survivor the option to notify law enforcement authorities, including on-campus and local police, to be assisted by campus authorities in notifying law enforcement authorities if the victim so chooses, and to decline to notify such authorities.

 Is there a time limit for making a report to the Title IX Office?